The Faces of Everling

 As for me personally, I began designing and making jewelry at Colorado State University where I received degrees in both sculpture and dance in 2006.
 There, I learned the basics of working with all kinds of metal from silver to steel.
 I began my studies focusing on fabrication, assembly, casting, soldering, welding, and forging.

-In 2006, I moved to Seattle, Washington to learn about making fine jewelry.
+In 2006, I moved to Seattle, Washington to refine my jewelry making skills.
 I apprenticed at one of the country’s largest custom jewelry shops as a Platinum and Goldsmith from 2007-2014.
 I learned the fine detail work of setting diamonds and gems, hand fabricating filigree, micro pave, and engraving.

 In addition to working with metal and gems, I also work as a CAD modeler.
 This is a process where the idea for a piece of jewelry is modeled as a 3D image on the computer and then printed into a wax model.
 It is this very wax model that gets used in the casting process and eventually becomes the finished piece.